k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 1. The customer's security team administrator creates a set of credentials on either a database or a similarly secured resource server, and then provisions them as secrets in the Secrets Management provider.
 The latter encrypts and stores the credentials within the secrets.
 2. The administrator has to grant Fabric (client application) with permissions to approach these secrets.
-3. When Fabric opens a connection in order to access a resource server such as a database, via an interface, it examines whether its credentials are defined as reference IDs in the external Secrets Management provider.
-If they are defined this way, Fabric queries the Secrets Management provider for the relevant secrets.
+3. When Fabric opens a connection in order to access the database/resource server via an interface, it examines whether its credentials are defined as reference IDs in the external Secrets Management provider.
+If they are defined as such, Fabric queries the Secrets Management provider for the relevant secrets.
-4. The Secrets Management provider retrieves the secrets, decrypts and returns them to Fabric over a secured (HTTPS with TLS) channel.
+4. The Secrets Management provider retrieves, decrypts and returns the secrets to Fabric over a secured (HTTPS with TLS) channel.
 5. Fabric uses the secrets as the resource server credentials, as defined in the interface.
 6. Fabric caches the credentials in memory.
-If a connection to a resource server fails due to credentials, Fabric assumes that the credentials were changed, and accesses the Secrets Management provider again to get them.
+If the connection to a resource server fails due to credentials, Fabric assumes that the credentials were changed, and it accesses the Secrets Management provider again for getting them.